 The most famous area for Malwa joints in Kampala is Nsambya.
 According to a regular at one of the joints there, the place above the Nsambya barracks on Ggaba road has withered the storms of the investor-scheme-money-induced evacuations, certainly because the people that make those decisions deem the place special and regardless of the meals it might put on their tables, they are skeptical about evacuating tones of good memories fwaaa.

 Kitintale is also famed for hosting a number of corporates in their Malwa joints.
-A place called Kataza in Kitintale, however stands out.
+A place called Kataza in Kitintale, however, stands out.
 Certainly, because according to Jackie Nandudu, a local and constant customer to one of the joints, it is the one place where people have garnered fortunes over brewing the beverage.

 According to Sam Ogunum, a seasoned brewer of the Malwa beverage on Limoto Village, Pallisa, the preparation of Malwa for the Itesots is not the same way other regions of the country prepare it.
-“We, the Itesots use a combination of millet and sorghum, while the Langi use a similar formulae that they are yet to muster, while the people in the west use strictly millet’” relays Sam Okuda.
+“We, the Itesots use a combination of millet and sorghum, while the Langi use a similar formula that they are yet to muster, while the people in the west use strictly millet’” relays Sam Okuda.

 “Millet kernels are soaked in warm water until they sprout, with the goal to increase the content of maltose in the grain.
 The millet is then dried out to arrest the germination process.
 The malted grain is then pulverized and mixed with water.
 This mixture is commonly known as wort.
 The wort is later boiled in order to remove any potential bacterial threat.
 Once the boiling process is complete and the wort cools down yeast is added.
 The mixture is then allowed to ferment.
 The entire process takes five days,” adds Sam.